-LBBC leases office space under an operating lease which expires February 2025.
-For the year ended December 31, 2023, rent expense under this lease excluding utility expense amounted to \$118,020.
+LBBC leases office space under an operating lease which expired February 2025.
+In October 2024, the lease was extended through February 2030.
+For the year ended December 31, 2024, rent payments under this lease excluding utility expense amounted to \$119,914.
 LBBC records periodic rental expense over the life of the lease.